Calluna | The Celtic Herb Spreading Across the Scottish Moors

 Soil

-Thrives in acidic, well-draining soil.
-Use soil formulated for blueberries or mix peat moss and compost to increase acidity.
+Thrives in acidic, well-drained soil.
+Use soil for blueberries or enrich with leaf mold or peat moss to increase acidity.

 Fertilizer